-Avoid paved surfaces. - Avoid side hilling (riding across slopes)

-I Be Sure Riders Pay Attention and Plan Ahead Avoid hard acceleration when turning, even Keep a firm grip on the steering wheel or handholds and brace yourself .
+Avoid paved surfaces. - Avoid side hilling (riding across slopes) - Read the Operator's Guide and Safety Labels and Watch the Safety Video.
+Follow All Instructions and Warnings - I Be Sure Riders Pay Attention and Plan Ahead Avoid hard acceleration when turning, even Keep a firm grip on the steering wheel or handholds and brace yourself .
 Do not put any part of your body outside of the vehicle for any reason. .
 NEVER attach to the cage to pull a load